ezagroba/elizabethzagroba.com/posts/2023/11_21_dont_call_it_a_bug.md

 - Approaching a situation with curiosity or excitement will get you a better outcome than approaching it as a fight.
 - Getting the bug fixed is more important than labelling it as a bug.
 - Keeping the lines of communication open to be able to deliver a message might be more important than any particular message.

+In susequent years, I learned from Rapid Software Testing that (paraphrasing) an effective tester is someone who gets bugs _fixed_.
+Liz Keogh's Agile Testing Days keynote in 2018 on [how to tell people they failed (and make them feel great)](https://www.youtube.com/watch?v=KvKFlMfEqxM) argued in favor of positive reinforcement.
+In digging that link up, I found [this old post of mine](https://elizabethzagroba.com/posts/2021/praise_the_messenger/) included a bit on keeping lines of communication open.

 What political games have you played in order to get things done?
 When have you sacrificed credit or acknowledgement for progress?
 What's a worse metric to track in Jira to pit developers against each other than story points?